NCR Silver Review

 Cloud-Based or Locally-Installed:

-NCR Silver is surprisingly versatile for what it is, and could easily slip into a variety of businesses.
-It’s the RuPaul of POS, changing its identity with alarming ease and effectiveness.
+NCR Silver is surprisingly versatile for what it is, and could easily work with a variety of businesses.
+It’s the RuPaul of POS, changing its identity with ease and effectiveness.
 With features like remote kitchen printing, item modifiers, split payments, and tipping, it could easily fit in at a quick-serve style cafe or coffee shop.
 But with its inventory management, support for item variations (like size and color), and easy handling of returns, retails shops of all flavors would find a lot to like here, too.

 Specific Size of Business:

-NCR Silver is aimed squarely at small to medium sized businesses—anything bigger and Silver competes with NCR’s Aloha or Counterpoint.
-Until last October, it didn’t even have the ability to manage multiple stores under a single account.
-Even with this added feature, NCR’s prime audience remains unchanged, and NCR is wise to keep their focus here.
-Small business owners don’t normally get the kind of attention NCR is offering, and many will be happy to know that they’re not sharing support resources with larger companies who can afford better service.
+NCR Silver is aimed squarely at small to medium sized businesses—anything bigger and it would compete with NCR’s Aloha or Counterpoint.
+Until fairly recently, Silver didn’t even have the ability to manage multiple stores under a single account.
+Even with this added feature, its prime audience remains unchanged, and NCR is wise to keep its focus where it is.
+Small business owners don’t normally get the kind of attention NCR is offering, and many will be happy to know that their POS system is not sharing support resources with larger companies who can afford better service.